eduece99/CheMCS_Suite/README.md

 -----------
 PhD project work with Sheffield University (Under supervision of Professor Peter Willett and Doctor John Holliday).
 Variety of Maximum Common Substructure (MCS) algorithms for use with chemical graphs/structures.
 Originally coded in Java 1.6.

+This project can either be used via the executable jar file in any releases, or compiled from the source here.

 Compilation